Transit Photometry and Ephemeris Refinement of WASP-12 b Using TESS Data: Results

 \subsection{Transit Geometry Parameters}

-From the best-fitting physical transit model, we derive the key transit geometry parameters of the WASP-12 system.
-These include the planet-to-star radius ratio, scaled semi-major axis, orbital inclination, transit duration, and impact parameter.
-The transit duration between first and fourth contact is measured to be
+Key transit geometry parameters of the WASP-12 system were obtained from the best-fitting physical transit model.
+The planet-to-star radius ratio, scaled semi-major axis, orbital inclination, transit duration, and impact parameter were derived.
+The transit duration between first and fourth contacts is measured to be

-consistent with previous measurements for this system.
+which is consistent with previously reported values for this system.
 The derived impact parameter,

 indicates a moderately non-central transit geometry.